nimrossum/research-project/docs/main.typ

 Instead of measuring the static distance in bytes before and after the commit, we can instead try to measure the compression of the changes we added.
 Using a lossless compression algorithm, we compress the concatenation of the given commit buffer $x$ with the newest revision of the project $y$ and compare this value with the one for the previous commit $x-1$.
 The hypothesis being that this would make it such that large repetitive actions would have a lower impact, since they would compress better than smaller, but more complex changes.
 This assumes that the changes added in a commit will compress better in the presence of similar code.
 This requires the compression algorithm to have search window larger than double the size of the project files we intend to analyze, as explored in @cebrian2005common.

-== Choice of compression algorithm

-For compression the commit buffers,
-Q: Why did we choose z standard? @cebrian2005common recommends PPMZ
-A: zstd has a large search window https://en.wikipedia.org/wiki/Zstd

-=== ZStandard compression algorithm

-The ZStandard compression algorithm (zstd) @facebook31:online, has a window log of 21 @zstdlibc51:online for its default 3 level compression, making the window size $2^21 = 2"MB"$.
-This makes the it suitable for this task, as long as you are aware of the limit and remember to adjust it as needed.

 == Definition of Compression Distance